 Conservation initiatives focus on keeping existing habitats free of rodents and re-introducing them to new, rodent-free islands.

 Captive animals play an important part in conservation, education and research.
 Animals can be seen at some of these locations such as Southland Museum, Willowbank in Christchurch, Natureland in Nelson, Wellington and Auckland Zoos, and several other institutions.

-The Department of Conservation has produced a conservation recovery plan for tuatara and a plan for their captive management.
+DOC has produced a conservation recovery plan for tuatara and a plan for their captive management.

 You can help

 The continued conservation of tuatara relies largely on public goodwill in preventing rodents establishing on their island refuges.

 On most islands this means complying with the 'no-landing' rule but on others (such as Matiu and Tiritiri Matangi) the public should be vigilant in ensuring no pests go ashore with them.